-(a) Data collection and management: Appropriate decision making relies upon adequate and appropriate reliable data;

-(b) Communication and promotional plans: Consistent, accurate, inclusive and timely messaging is critical at every step;

-(c) Participation plans: Effective local engagement, and public willingness is necessary;

-(d) Resource allocation and integration: An effective strategy should incorporate integrated solutions; and

-(e) Economic benefits, local and political awareness and will: Success can be achieved with sustained political and resident support.

-12. The implementation of the Recovery Action Plan may vary greatly from country to country and from one informal settlement to another.
+- (a) Data collection and management: Appropriate decision making relies upon adequate and appropriate reliable data.
+It is of significant importance to coordinate and plan carefully the data collection phase as to avoid overlapping, gaps, costs, delays etc.; - (b) Communication and promotional plans: Consistent, accurate, inclusive and timely messaging is critical at every step; - (c) Participation plans: Effective local engagement, and public willingness is necessary; - (d) Resource allocation and integration: An effective strategy should incorporate integrated solutions; and - (e) Economic benefits, local and political awareness and will: Success can be achieved with sustained political and resident support. - 12.
+The implementation of the Recovery Action Plan may vary greatly from country to country and from one informal settlement to another.
 It should therefore be based on assessment of the local needs, changing nature of the pandemic, the shifting political/social will, availability of resources, and other factors on a case-by-case basis.
 The timing of potential interventions will be described flexibly.
-Priority levels should be balanced between local realities, and careful consideration of costs, benefits, and risks.

-13. This Recovery Action Plan shows that appropriate interventions can simultaneously have health, safety and other socioeconomic benefits.
+Priority levels should be balanced between local realities, and careful consideration of costs, benefits, and risks. - 13.
+This Recovery Action Plan shows that appropriate interventions can simultaneously have health, safety and other socioeconomic benefits.
 The twin goals of increased pandemic resilience and the achievement of the SDGs can be advanced simultaneously.
 Additionally, a country's disaster preparedness can make all the difference; therefore, greater integration and formalization of the informal communities within the broader formal markets is a critical step in the process of achieving greater pandemic resilience, alongside a more just, equitable and sustainable future.